mohammadRezanilchiyan/Extreme-Temperature-Analysis/README.md

 ## Interpretation
 - Daily maximum temperature shows large variability at each altitude, while altitude itself is a fixed station characteristic.
 The vertical clustering reflects multiple daily observations per station rather than a continuous altitude gradient.

+## Search term for the temp & wind data
+Combines two DataFrames (df_tx and df_wind) by matching rows on the "date" column.

 # Identifying the ML Problem Type
 here is question to answer :